 reduced to modern notation per Dauney’s 1838 dissertation.
 Wighton would have copied from either the original or some previous copy made in tablature.
 Wighton wrote out only forty tunes, bearing numbers ranging from 2 to 106, out of what were 112 total tunes.
 It should thus be emphasized that the book we call

 The Blaikie Manuscript is at best a copy of Adam’s original manuscript, but more likely a copy of a copy (according to Wighton’s report), containing only about one–third the contents of the original, and fewer than the 55 tunes listed in Dauney’s dissertation in 1838.

 Sadly for our study here, Tweedside is one of the tunes missing from Wighton’s copy.
-We know it was there because Dauney included in his list of Scottish tunes from the Andrew Adam’s original manuscript, but it was not among those Wighton chose to record.
+We know the tune was there because Dauney included it in his list of Scottish tunes from the Andrew Adam’s original manuscript, but it was not among the tunes Wighton chose to record.